gwatcha/reaper-keys/README.md

 If you don't use X11 you can have a look at `.github/workflows/wf.yml` to see how x11 is emulated with Xvfb.
-Use `./test -s` to skip first invocation which bypasses "Still evaluating" window.

 ### Writing tests